EMDK/docs/3.1UP1/source/api/ScannerException.md

 #ScannerException

 The methods of barcode scanning object throws ScannerException when an error occurs.
 The error could be due to:

 1. Client using the API incorrectly
-2. because an unexpected error occurred
+2. Or because an unexpected error occurred

 ##Public Methods